shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

 --------------------------------------------

 *Toronto, Ontario, Canada (January 2013 - Present)*

-Instaclick Inc. is a software company empowering dating sites which have thousands users per day.

 - Develop and maintain the backend development.
 - Coordinate and assist the deployment as a stand-in release engineer.